subnero1/website/products/multichannel.md

 - Multiple synchronized receiving channels.
 - Storage and computing power for real-time data processing.
 - Scheduled and trigger based recordings.
-- Access to raw signals (passband and baseband) from all receiving channels.
+- Access to raw signals from all receiving channels.
 - Ability to develop and deploy user defined applications using [UnetStack]({{ site.baseurl }}{%link products/unet.md %}).
 Examples are:
   - Rapid environmental assessment.
   - Diversity combining techniques to enhance communication performance.